fajarnurdiansyah/fajarnurdiansyah.github.com/about.md

 static site generator.[^jekyll] Modeled after tumblr, it has [Link], [Quote], and [Photo] post.
 I dont see how I will use Chat and Audio post.

-Hosting is provided by the awesome [GitHub], you can view the full [source code for this blog here].
+Hosting is provided by [GitHub], you can view the full [source code for this blog here].